DEEJ4Y/iot-archs---protocols/CT-3.md

 ### XMPP

 XMPP is a short form for Extensible Messaging Presence Protocol.
-It’s protocol for streaming XML elements over a network in order to exchange messages and presence information in close to real time.
+It's protocol for streaming XML elements over a network in order to exchange messages and presence information in close to real time.
 This protocol is mostly used by instant messaging applications like WhatsApp.

-Let’s dive into each character of word XMPP:
+Let's dive into each character of word XMPP:

 - X - Extensible : XMPP is a open source project which can be changed or extended according to the need.
 - M - Messaging : XMPP is designed for sending messages in real time.
 It has very efficient push mechanism compared to other protocols.